tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 ## Universal fraud proof proposal

-<u>Requiring different fraud proof constructions for different different fraud proofs is combersome</u>
 Proposition:
 - generalize the entire blockchain as a state transition system
 - represent the entire state as a Merkle root using a Sparse Merkle tree
-- each transaction changing the state root of the blockchain
+- each transaction changes the state root of the blockchain
   - `transaction(state,tx) = State or Error`

 ![stateroot](https://raw.githubusercontent.com/tari-labs/tari-university/fraudproofs/src/cryptography/fraud-proofs-1/sources/stateroot.png)